fhiso/legacy-format/data-model.md

 ### LATI   {#LATI}

-A value indicating a coordinate position on a line, plane, or space.
+Latitude: a value indicating a coordinate position on a line, plane, or space.

 {.note} This tag was introduced in GEDCOM 5.5.1.